 Evaluation of Disclosure Controls and Procedures.
-Our management, with the participation of our principal executive officer and principal financial officer, evaluated the effectiveness of our disclosure controls and procedures as of March 31, 2016.
-Disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, are controls and procedures that are designed to ensure that information required to be disclosed in our reports filed or submitted under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms and that such information is accumulated and communicated to our management, including our principal executive and financial officers, to allow timely decisions regarding required disclosures.
+Based on our management's evaluation (with the participation of our principal executive officer and principal financial officer), as of June 30, 2016, our management has concluded that our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) were not effective to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms due to the material weakness described below.

-Based on the evaluation of our disclosure controls and procedures as of March 31, 2016 our management, including our principal executive officer and principal financial officer, concluded that we did not maintain effective internal control over financial reporting, due to a material weakness in our internal control over financial reporting, described below.
-As a consequence of this material weakness, our Chief Executive Officer and our Chief Financial Officer concluded that, as of March 31, 2016, our disclosure controls and procedures were not effective.
+Based on the evaluation of our disclosure controls and procedures as of June 30, 2016 our management, including our principal executive officer and principal financial officer, concluded that we did not maintain effective internal control over financial reporting, due to a material weakness in our internal control over financial reporting, described below.
+As a consequence of this material weakness, our Chief Executive Officer and our Chief Financial Officer concluded that, as of June 30, 2016, our disclosure controls and procedures were not effective.

 On March 11, 2016 our Annual Report on Form 10-K for the year ended December 31, 2015 was filed.
 At that time, our principal executive officer and principal financial officer had concluded that our internal control over financial reporting was not effective as of December 31, 2015.
-This material weakness has not been fully remediated as of March 31, 2016.
-Notwithstanding this material weakness, management concluded that our audited consolidated financial statements included in the Quarterly Report on Form 10-Q are fairly stated in all material respects in accordance with generally accepted accounting principles for each of the periods presented therein.
+This material weakness has not been fully remediated as of June 30, 2016.
+Notwithstanding this material weakness, management has concluded that our condensed consolidated financial statements included in this Form 10-Q are fairly stated in all material respects in accordance with generally accepted accounting principles for each of the periods presented therein.